ULL-ESIT-PL/nicole/README.md

 - src for every source file (.cc)

-- test currenty not used (expected to use google test library)
+- test constains tests for the features of the compiler (expected to use google test library)

 - build where the binary is